Parish Ministries

 Children's Liturgy

 Children’s Liturgy is for children from kindergarten through grade 4.
-It is held throughout the year during the 10:30 a.m.
-Mass , (11:00 during summer), not at Christmas or New Year’s.
+It is held throughout the year during the 11:30 a.m.
+Mass not during the summer or Christmas or New Year’s.
 At the beginning of Mass the Priest or Deacon invites the children to the front of sanctuary and the Priest or Deacon gives them a blessing, the liturgy leaders and assistants take the children to the designated area.
 The main goal of the Children Liturgy is to help our children get closer to God.
 We read and explain the gospel in language that they can easily understand.
-The Children in grade 2 and older then return to mass at the Offertory time to bring the gifts to the altar.
-The Children in JK and grade 1 stay until the end of Mass.
+The children then return to Mass at the Offertory time to bring the gifts to the altar.
 Our experience has shown that children want be at church and encourage their parents to attend mass.
 Please bring your children to church and let them participate in the liturgy prepared especially for them.
 Registration is not required.
 Hope to see you on Sunday!

 Ushering